Elizabethan government: Parliament

 The group of representatives, called Parliament, was divided into the House of Lords (or the Upper House), which consisted of nobility and higher clergy such as bishops and archbishops, and the House of Commons (or the Lower House), which consisted of common people.
 Unlike the modern British Parliament, it had much less power, no Prime Minister or cabinet, and no political parties.

-The main function of Parliament was dealing with financial matters (taxation and granting the queen money).
+The main function of Parliament was dealing with financial matters (taxation and granting the Queen money).
 Generally, the monarch paid for daily administration with ordinary revenues (customs, feudal dues, and sales of land) while Parliament covered extraordinary expenditures (such as war) with taxation.
 However, taxation didn't supply enough for military expenditures; therefore, more land was sold along with probably illegal scheming.
 Parliament was also used for passing laws.
 438 laws were passed under Elizabeth's reign.
 They were either public, in which case they applied to all, or private, in which case they only applied to certain people.
 Only another Parliament could undo one.
-They required approval by both houses thrice and the queen.
-However, the queen could make Royal Proclamations without Parliament's consent.
+They required approval by both houses thrice and the Queen.
+However, the Queen could make Royal Proclamations without Parliament's consent.
 Another purpose of Parliament was to advise.
-Nonetheless, Elizabeth was almost never interested in Parliament's advice.
+Elizabeth was almost never interested in Parliament's advice.

 Elections occurred only for the House of Commons.
 Who was in Parliament depended mainly on who was supported by the important local people.
 Only those that were male and received a certain annual income could vote.

 The monarch decided when Parliament was to be called.
 In total, Elizabeth only called Parliament thirteen times, 11 of which were to ask for money.

 Local governments

 Local governments were important in Tudor England.
 Regional governments helped oversee parts of England that the Privy Council could not supervise.
 The Council of the North, which resided in York, oversaw Northern England, while the Council of the Marches, which resided in Ludlow, oversaw Wales and some border counties.

 Royal representatives (Justices of the Peace, Sheriffs, and Lords Lieutenant) were appointed in every county; they ensured that the queen's commands and laws were obeyed.
 Each city and town had its own government, headed by a mayor as well.

 Manors were run by nobility and gentry.
 Land was power at the time; those with land received payments from the tenants on their land and from their workers.
-Thus they had significant wealth and influence.
+They therefore had significant wealth and influence.
+Another benefit was that the tenants were loyal to their local lord and if called upon they were obligated to follow the lord to war.
 They also had responsibilities, for they were meant to aid the monarch by governing their land.
-Local grievances were taken to the lord of the manor; on the other hand, tenants were loyal to him – if called upon, they were obliged to go to war.
+Local grievances were taken to the lord of the manor.
 The lord's views tended to greatly influence those of his largely uneducated tenants.